Vittorio Pozzo: Controversies

-Brian Glanville has stated that Pozzo was not a fascist; he did, however, work alongside Giorgio Vaccaro during the 1934 World Cup campaign – a general from the fascist militia, who was also the head of the Italian Football Federation at the time.
-According to Gian Paolo Ormezzano, Pozzo was neither a fascist nor antifascist, while Giorgio Bocca considered him to be an officer of the Alpini and a reluctant fascist of the regime by association, "...one who appreciated punctual trains, but could not stand squadrismi, who paid homage to the monument dedicated to the Alpini, but not to the fascists' memorials."
-Following the Second World War, however, Pozzo was excluded from Italian football, due to being accused of co-operating with the fascist government, and of participating in the Italian Social Republic; as such, the new Turin stadium was not dedicated to him.
+Brian Glanville has stated that Pozzo was not a fascist.
+During the 1934 World Cup campaign, he did, however, work alongside Giorgio Vaccaro, a general from the fascist militia, who was also the head of the Italian Football Federation.
+According to Gian Paolo Ormezzano, Pozzo was neither a fascist nor anti-fascist, while Giorgio Bocca considered him to be an officer of the Alpini and a reluctant fascist of the regime by association, "...one who appreciated punctual trains, but could not stand squadrismi, who paid homage to the monument dedicated to the Alpini, but not to the fascists' memorials."
+Following the Second World War, however, Pozzo was excluded from Italian football, due to being accused of cooperating with the fascist government, and of participating in the Italian Social Republic; as such, the new Turin stadium was not dedicated to him.
 Despite his associations with fascism, however, he was not a member of the National Fascist Party, and documents demonstrated that he collaborated with the National Liberation Committee as of September 1943.

-In the 1938 edition of the FIFA World Cup took place in France, where numerous refugees who had escaped the fascist regime in Italy were strongly against the Italian national team's participation in the tournament.
-In the first match of the Italian national team, against the Norwegian national team, among the 22,000 spectators there were 3,000 escaped anti-fascist Italians who opposed "Mussolini's national team," and jeered at them in protest.
+The 1938 edition of the FIFA World Cup took place in France, where numerous refugees who had escaped the fascist regime in Italy were strongly against the Italian national team's participation in the tournament.
+In the first match of the Italian national team, against the Norway national team, among the 22,000 spectators there were 3,000 escaped anti-fascist Italians who opposed "Mussolini's national team," and jeered at them in protest.
 Pozzo replied to the demonstration with a memorable and highly controversial episode.
 During the presentation of the teams on the field, the Italian players had made the fascist salute, as it was custom for them to do at the time.
 As a result, they were overwhelmed by the jeers and whistles of protest from the crowd.
 Pozzo feared that that reception would demoralise the players.
-When the whistles diminished, after the players had lowered their arms, Pozzo, who was lined up with the team in the centre of the field, ordered them to perform another Roman salute.
+When the whistles diminished, after the players had lowered their arms, Pozzo, who was lined up with the team in the centre of the field, ordered them to perform another fascist salute.
 He later commented on the incident, stating: "Having won the battle of intimidation, we played."

 Pozzo ordered the players to continue with the fascist salute during the national anthem.
 Afterwards he declared: "The match was immediately surrounded by polemic–political undertones.
 And unfairly so.
 Because our players don't even dream of making something political out of this, but the fascist salute is the official flag of the moment, it's a sort of ceremony and they must show allegiance to it.
 They represent our country, and naturally they wear its colours and insignias with dignity. [...]
 I have my ideas, but I know what my duty is.
 When we take to the field, as expected, a solemn attack of deafening hisses and insults attends us.
 And we don't lower the hand until the hisses are stopped.
 The action of intimidation has not succeeded".